Damgi-Ahn/network_latench_ckecker/README.md

 This project is a tool for measuring network latency and data transmission performance between a client and a server.
 It is written in C++ using the ASIO library.

-Send 100 KB, 1 MB, 10 MB, and 100 MB of data from the client to the server, performing each transmission 10 times.
+Send 100 KB, 1 MB and 10 MB of data from the client to the server, performing each transmission 10 times.
 Measure and report the round-trip time for each size, including the minimum, maximum, average times, and data throughput.